penguintutor/robot-arm/README.md

 These instructions are for Debian (or Ubuntu) based distributions the commands may be different for other distributions.

-The first two can be installed using (this does not setup pygame for Python 3 though only Python 2).
+The first two can be installed using the instructions below (this does not setup pygame for Python 3 though only Python 2):

 sudo apt-get install python-pygame libusb-1.0-0